 Technology is evolving so rapidly that forcing yourself out of the comfort zone is the only way to find new things.
 Be prepared to reject possible solutions if they aren’t ticking the boxes your requirements identified; anything above and beyond your requirements shouldn’t come at the expense of what you need.
 CTI requires a partner with robust integrations and proven success.
 So, it is just as important to look at the culture and values of potential partners and see what their customers say about them.

-5. Ask for a trial to test the proposed solution and check your requirements are understood
+5. Ask for a network discovery session to test the proposed solution and check your requirements are understood

 Insist on an opportunity to try out the CTI integration.
-A vendor should be happy to support this because a) customer experience is a huge part of adopting new technology successfully and they will want to showcase how good their integration is and b) they can learn as much from a trial as you can.
-A good trial makes a full-scale roll out easier.
+A vendor should be happy to support this because a) customer experience is a huge part of adopting new technology successfully and they will want to showcase how good their integration is and b) they can learn as much from network discovery as you can.
+A good network discovery session makes a full-scale roll out easier.
 Let a vendor advise and guide you to a certain extent but get them to commit to achieving the outcomes you want on the timeline that suits you.
 One caution: don’t choose a solution on price alone.

 6. Training, training and more training